1960s Celluloid Double Floor Lamp

-Materials: Black painted metal base with aluminium decoration, chromed rods, black and white Bakelite sockets, celluloid lampshades (Rhodoid).
+Materials: Black painted metal S shaped base with aluminium decoration.
+Square chromed rods in different size.
+Black and white Bakelite sockets.
+Pleated celluloid lampshades (Rhodoid).

 Height (lamp 1): 122 cm / 48.03”

 Lampshade (lamp 1): ∅ 28,5 cm / 11.22”

 Lampshade (lamp 2): ∅ 30,5 cm / 12”

 Base: 26 x 30 cm / 10.23” x 11.81”

 Electricity: 2 bulbs E27, 2 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: To be determined.